 The two bears below were a lot of fun to make and I would recommend having a go at making one from scratch.
 But if you want to start off with something a little simpler or if you are looking for a nice craft gift then a kit might be the best option.

-There’s a huge selection of teddy bear kits on Amazon to help you or your child make a fantastic teddy bear at home.
+There’s a huge selection of teddy bear kits and patterns on at places like Amazon to help you or your child make a fantastic teddy bear at home.
 You can even get them as no-sew kits which are great for children or to give as gifts.
-And you also have the option of buying a teddy bear pattern from Amazon.

 How To Make A Teddy Bear At Home From Scratch